 Low blood counts, which may increase the risk

 of infection and bleeding.

-of the cancer cannot be removed.
-Radiation may be used alone or in combination
+For non-Hodgkin's lymphoma (NHL), radiation may be used alone or in combination

 with other treatment options, such as chemotherapy.
 Radiation is also